Zone boréale

 Reflections

-This project was an absolute pleasure to carry out.
-The organization showed a lot of openness throughout the process.
-My teammates and I had complementary strengths and showed outstanding professionalism and respect throughout the mandate.
-Ethnographic research was really at the heart of our approach and added enormous value during the design process.
-Some findings emerging from the project include:
+This project was a pleasure to carry out.
+The organization demonstrated openness and engagement throughout the process.
+My teammates and I brought complementary strengths and maintained a high level of professionalism and respect during the mandate.
+Ethnographic research was central to our approach and added significant value to the design process.
+Key takeaways from the project include:

-• Ethnographic research has enormous potential for better understanding the needs and realities of target audiences;
+• Ethnographic research offers strong potential for deeply understanding the needs and realities of target audiences;

-• Analyzing ethnographic research data may take longer than expected but dramatically facilitates the rest of the project;
+• Analyzing ethnographic data can take longer than anticipated, but it greatly streamlines subsequent phases of the project;